Cippo95/nvidia-fan-control/README.md

 # simple-nvidia-fancontrol

-I have made this software because I often see too complex or too simple solutions.
+I have made this software because I often see too complex or too simple solutions:

-It works with NVIDIA's proprietary drivers and X11.
+- It works with NVIDIA's proprietary drivers and X11;

-It is the combination of a simple bash script and a binary file to set the fan speed.
+- It is the combination of a simple bash script and a binary file to set the fan speed.

 This software works well enough for me, but it is still work in progress!